Convention for the Extension of Hong Kong Territory: Terms

 Under the convention the territories north of what is now Boundary Street and south of the Sham Chun River, and the surrounding islands, later known as the "New Territories" were leased to the United Kingdom for 99 years rent-free, expiring on 30 June 1997, and became part of the crown colony of Hong Kong.
 The Kowloon Walled City was exempt and remained under the control of Qing China.
+Under British law at the time, a 99-year lease was the maximum allowed for the lease of land.
 The territories which were leased to the United Kingdom were originally governed by Xin'an County, Guangdong province.
 Claude MacDonald, the British representative during the convention, picked a 99-year lease because he thought it was "as good as forever".
-The United Kingdom did not think it would ever have to give the territories back and viewed the lease as a convenient agreement.

 Result

 Some of the land under the convention remains rural and it is home to virtually all of Hong Kong's remaining farmland.
 However, as the city districts have become increasingly crowded the government has developed urban areas since the 1950s.
 Particularly, the areas closest to Kowloon have become integrated into Kowloon districts and are no longer administratively included in the New Territories.
 Due to continuing population growth and crowding in the inner city, the New Territories satellite cities grew increasingly important to the point where a slight majority of the population now lives there.

 This made it unfeasible to return the leased land alone as it would have split Hong Kong into two parts.
 The Chinese also started to pressure the British to return all of Hong Kong, taking the position that they would not accept so-called "unequal treaties" that were imposed on them by colonial powers.

 The governments of the United Kingdom and the People's Republic of China (PRC) concluded the Sino-British Joint Declaration in 1984, under which the sovereignty of the leased territories, together with Hong Kong Island and Kowloon (south of Boundary Street) ceded under the Treaty of Nanking (1842) and Convention of Peking (1860), was scheduled to be transferred to the PRC on 1 July 1997.
 The territory was then transferred as scheduled.